 - The disabled.

 - Children without parents / unwanted children.
 (Children seldomly made their way to Cornwall's House of Refuge.
-They would typically be sent to the orphanage on Sydney and Second Streets.
-The only time you would see children at the facility long term, would be to keep them with their parents.
-Example: If the family buisiness failed, the whole family would be sent to the House of Refuge.)
+They would typically be sent to the orphanage on Sydney and Second Streets.)

 - The elderly.
 (Especially those without family to take care of them.)

-The main purpose of Cornwall's House of Refuge was to get people off the streets.
-Anyone who needed a roof over their head could stay at Cornwall's House of Refuge.
+Anyone who needed a roof over their head could be admitted to the House of Refuge.

 What are you doing with all of your research?